SOUTH CAROLINA DIVORCE BASICS AND OVERVIEW

 - Time Frame: An uncontested divorce case where both parties agree and work together takes about three months to be finalized.

-- Statute Statutes: Code of Laws of South Carolina, Chapter 3.
+- State Statutes: Code of Laws of South Carolina, Chapter 3.

 - Name of Action: Complaint for Divorce.